-- 83. Finally, eir made a number of efficiency adjustments in line with principles and methodologies of Decision 9 of D04/11. - 84.
-In this respect, two methodological changes have been made to the fault rate regression analysis in the USO model (from eir's 2009-2010 USO funding application): - Wholesale lines were out of the scope of the target fault rate, and therefore have been excluded from the regression.
+- Wholesale lines were out of the scope of the target fault rate, and therefore have been excluded from the regression.
 As the Efficient target fault rate was now defined based on faults on eir's retail lines only, the number of working lines was changed from "all lines" (excluding fibre) to only "PSTN and Retail SABB lines".
 The percentage of DSL lines (calculated by taking the number of DSL lines and dividing this by the number of working lines), was updated accordingly.
 Similarly the line density, calculated as the number of working lines per square kilometre, was updated. - The analysis has been performed on the number of faults rather than on the LFI.
-According to eir, this led to more accurate regression results and, in particular, allowed negative results to be avoided. - 85.
-TERA considered that the above efficiency adjustment approach was reasonable. - 86.
+According to eir, this led to more accurate regression results and, in particular, allowed negative results to be avoided. - 86.
+TERA considered that the above efficiency adjustment approach was reasonable. - 87.
 TERA also considered the allocation of distance sensitive costs, which are costs that vary depending on the length of the line.
-These costs need to be allocated to housing and isolated areas. eir maps the network service elements to 3 categories: - · distance sensitive - non-distance sensitive - provisioning - 87.
-TERA reviewed the mapping of network elements to services for these cost categories, and concluded, based on the available information, that eir's approach was reasonable. - 88.
+These costs need to be allocated to housing and isolated areas. eir maps the network service elements to 3 categories: - distance sensitive - non-distance sensitive - provisioning - 88.
+TERA reviewed the mapping of network elements to services for these cost categories, and concluded, based on the available information, that eir's approach was reasonable. - 89.
 Cost-volume relationship (CVR's) is the curve that describes how the cost of the core network changes in relation to call volumes.
-Based on TERA's recommendation in relation to eir's 2009-2010 USO funding application, eir amended its final 2010-2011 USO funding application and provided further clarification on the 2009-2010 cost curves for core network.
+Based on TERA's recommendation in relation to eir's 2009-2010 USO funding application, eir amended its final 2011-2012 USO funding application and provided further clarification on the 2009-2010 cost curves for core network.
 The CVRs eir used now assume that costs increased linearly between 76% and 100%.
-The cost for cost category Billing-CDCS-CMA was zero in 2010-2011 and accordingly no CVR was needed for this cost item.

-89. Having reviewed and considered eir's further clarification on the use of cost curves for core network, TERA was satisfied that these amendments by eir were reasonable and appropriate in the context of eir's final 2010-2011 USO funding application.
+The cost for cost category Billing-CDCS-CMA was zero in 2011-2012 and accordingly no CVR was needed for this cost item. - 90.
+Having reviewed and considered eir's further clarification on the use of cost curves for core network, TERA was satisfied that these amendments by eir were reasonable and appropriate in the context of eir's final 2011-2012 USO funding application.